Product · Beta

 Frequently asked questions

-Ambient means interviews surface in the flow of normal product use, triggered by behaviour rather than scheduled by a researcher.
-A user who just finished onboarding might see a short invitation to talk through their first experience.
-Someone showing churn risk might be invited to explain what is not working.
-The research programme keeps running between major study cycles without manual coordination for each session.
+Ambient means interviews surface in the flow of normal site use, triggered by behaviour rather than scheduled by a researcher.
+A shopper who just abandoned checkout sees a short invitation to talk through what stopped them.
+Someone bouncing from a paid landing page can be asked what they expected.
+The research programme keeps running between major study cycles without coordinating each session.

 Do we need to replace our existing analytics tools?

-No. The Ambient SDK adds qualitative depth—the language and reasons behind behaviour—alongside what analytics already measures.
-It tells you why users took an action, not only that they did.
-Most teams run it next to Mixpanel, Amplitude, PostHog, or an internal warehouse pipeline.
+No. Ambient Qual adds qualitative depth—the language and reasons behind behaviour—alongside what analytics already measures.
+It tells you why shoppers did or did not convert, not only that they did or did not.
+Most teams run it next to GA4, Mixpanel, Amplitude, PostHog, or a warehouse pipeline.

-Is this for product teams or research teams?
+Is this for growth teams or research teams?

 Both.
-Product managers get in-context signal that helps interpret funnels and feature adoption.
+Growth and merchandising teams get in-context signal that helps interpret funnels and campaign performance.
 Researchers keep control of study design, consent, topic coverage standards, and how interviews are routed.
-The execution layer scales without turning product experimentation into an unmanaged mess of one-off conversations.
+Execution scales without turning experiments into an unmanaged mess of one-off conversations.

-How is participant consent handled for in-product interviews?
+How is participant consent handled for in-flow interviews?

 Every participant sees a consent prompt before the interview begins, with a link to your privacy policy.
 Fieldwork records consent for each session—including timestamp, study, and locale—so you have an audit trail per conversation rather than a one-time banner click that no longer matches what was actually fielded.

-You define resolver rules that map user events and traits to specific studies—for example, Pro-plan customers who just used a feature for the first time route to a feature-adoption study.
+You define resolver rules that map traits or events to specific studies—for example, a shopper who triggered exit-intent on checkout routes to a cart-abandonment study.
 Priority ordering decides which study runs when multiple rules match.
-Frequency caps and cooldown periods reduce the risk of over-interviewing the same people, and Growth-and-above plans can rotate studies for experimentation.
+Frequency caps and cooldown periods reduce the risk of over-interviewing the same visitor.

 Related: Fieldwork Interviews, ResearchOps, and pricing.